triton-inference-server/server/deploy/nebius/README.md

 The smoke test waits for **both** `/v2/health/ready` and `/v2/models/densenet_onnx/versions/1/ready`, then verifies that missing and wrong tokens return 401/403 at health and inference routes.
+The unauthorized inference probe uses a small `{"inputs": []}` body: the gateway can reject authorization and close the connection before a full tensor finishes uploading.
+Authenticated inference still sends the complete zero-filled
-It sends a zero-filled FP32 tensor to `/v2/models/densenet_onnx/versions/1/infer` with `Authorization: Bearer ...` and checks model/version, output metadata and 1,000 finite values.
+FP32 tensor to `/v2/models/densenet_onnx/versions/1/infer` with
+`Authorization: Bearer ...` and checks model/version, output metadata and 1,000 finite values.
 Credentials and response bodies are not printed; redirects are